nymtech/nym/documentation/operators/src/nodes/maintenance.md

 - `--hostname` (optional): This flag is required if the operator wishes to run WSS.
 It can be something like `mainnet-gateway2.nymtech.net`.

-2. Make sure to enable all necessary [ports](maintenance.md#configure-your-firewall) on the Gateway, including the tcp ones:
+2. Make sure to enable all necessary [ports](maintenance.md#configure-your-firewall) on the Gateway:

 ```sh
 sudo ufw allow 1789,1790,8000,9000,9001,22/tcp, 9001/tcp